petertwigg/petertwigg.github.io/courses.md

 * Your meditation device.
 * The importance of right posture.
 * Where & when you meditate.
-* A simple healing meditation
+* A simple healing meditation.
 * Dealing with acute situations.
 * Subtle Bodies Model.
 * When and how to use meditation to deal with health issues.